curl/everything-curl/project/bugs.md

 Testing software thoroughly and properly is a lot of work.
-Testing software that runs on dozens of operating systems and CPU architectures, with server implementations which have their owns sets of bugs and interpretations of the specs, is even more work.
+Testing software that runs on dozens of operating systems and CPU architectures, with server implementations which have their own sets of bugs and interpretations of the specs, is even more work.

 The curl project has a test suite that iterates over all existing test cases,